romshark/todostar/README.md

 - [WebAwesome](https://webawesome.com/) web components.
 - [Templier](https://github.com/romshark/templier) hot-reloader.

-This is a server-driven web application in just ~2k LoC of Go and minimal JavaScript.
+This is a server-driven web application in just ~2k LoC of Go (use `make scc` to count) and minimal JavaScript.

 The only thing I use [bun](https://bun.com/) for is building the tailwind bundle.
 Hypermedia Rocks 🤘